shamanoor/final-grimm-prototype/README.md

 Then you should be able to visit the webapp at [http://127.0.0.1:5000/static/generate-story.html](http://127.0.0.1:5000/static/generate-story.html)

 If not, close the connection and repeat steps 5 and 6.

+To visualize what is happening inside the model you can open the visualization folder and follow instructions there.